404UID4/404UID4/README.md

 - **fix**     — Run `rm` → `bkup` → `reset` in one step

 ## Information
 I recently began using Mac OS X 15.4, and now 15.5 Beta on an M4 Pro.
 The battery life and performance claims were absent in my end-user experience- "WindowServer" is mostly responsible for this significant impact, with no fix.
-That's why I publicized this repository to solve users with a simple script.
+That's why I created the repository to resolve complaints with a quick-fix script.
-This script does **not** solve the entire WS issue- only the majority %CPU waste.
+This script does **not** solve the entire WS issue- only the majority compute waste.

 All working solutions for Sequoia 15.5 are welcome to contributors Ideally, is a first-party solution to WindowServer issue (e.g. faults @ 500/s)